UCF/ucf-lazyload-video-plugin/README.md

-# Lazyload Youtube Plugin #
+# UCF Lazyload Video Plugin #

-This plugin improves page performance by lazy-loading YouTube videos.
+This plugin improves page performance by lazy-loading videos.
 It enqueues both a JavaScript file and a CSS file.

 ## Description ##